Seven Common Sense Ayurvedic Ways to Keep Your Heart Healthy

 Balance the ayurvedic factors

 Cardio Support nutritional supplement from Maharishi Ayurveda is formulated to balance all these ayurvedic factors.
-The combination of Shatavari, Holy Basil, Corallium rubrum, Indian Tinospora and Sacred Lotus promotes soma.
-Shilajit, Zinc bhasma, Mica bhasma and Licorice promote ojas.
-Arjuna, Cabbage Rose, Licorice, Shatavari, Mica bhasma, Indian Tinospora, Corallium rubrum and Sugar Cane pacify Sadhaka Pitta.
-Avalambaka Kapha is supported by Shilajit, Guggul, Zinc bhasma, Ostrea edulis bhasma, Turbinella rapa bhasma, Cypraea moneta bhasma, Aloe vera, Holy Basil and Hemidesmus indicus.
-Vyana Vata is balanced by Guggul, Boerhavia, Mica bhasma, Licorice, Holy Basil Ashwagandha and Malabar Nut.
-In particular, there are three star health herbs in this formulation-Arjuna, renowned in ayurveda for its ability to pacify Sadhaka Pitta and to nourish both the physical and the emotional heart, Ashwagandha, which helps enhance natural resistance to stress and promote better sleep and Guggul, which has been shown in research to help lower cholesterol.
+The combination of Corallium rubrum (Coral), Indian Tinospora and Sacred Lotus promotes soma.
+Shilajit (Mineral pitch), Zinc, Mica and Licorice promote ojas.
+Arjuna, Cabbage Rose, Licorice, Mica, Indian Tinospora, and Corallium rubrum (Coral) pacify Sadhaka Pitta.
+Avalambaka Kapha is supported by Shilajit (Mineral pitch), Guggul, Zinc, Ostrea edulis (Oyster), Turbinella rapa (Conch), Cypraea moneta (Cowrie) and Hemidesmus indicus.
+Vyana Vata is balanced by Guggul, Boerhavia, Mica and Licorice.
+In particular, there are two star health herbs in this formulation — Arjuna, renowned in ayurveda for its ability to pacify Sadhaka Pitta and to nourish both the physical and the emotional heart; and Guggul, which has been shown in research to help lower cholesterol.